 Appeals, postponements and reviews: appeals: what constitutes a valid appeal?

-The only statutory requirements for the submission of an appeal, are that the appeal
+The requirements for the submission of an appeal are the appeal

 - Must be made within 30 days of the issue of the Notice of Liability